top of page

 Criticism

 The Chandpur 150 Megawatt Power Plant in Bangladesh is experienced issues due to excessive sand particles in the air, sourced from a sand business along the Dakatia River.
 The plant's 1,500 air filters reach their maximum capacity caused power generation to be halted for two to three days (DTa, 2013).
+According to the environmental conservation rule 2023 the project falls in the “Red” indicating it as a potential harmful project for the environment (MOEFCC 2023).

 References